truenas/documentation/content/SCALE/SCALETutorials/Network/SettingUpIPMI.md

 ### IPMI Options

-Setting a strong password for IPMI is recommended.
-IPMI passwords must include at least one upper, lower case letter, one digit, one special character (punctuation i.e., ! # $ %, etc.) and be 8-16 characters in length.
-Be sure to document your password in a secure way!
+We recommend setting a strong IPMI password.
+IPMI passwords must include at least one upper case letter, one lower case letter, one digit, and one special character (punctuation, e.g. ! # $ %, etc.).
+It must also be 8-16 characters long.
+Document your password in a secure way!

 After saving the configuration, users can access the IPMI interface using a web browser and the IP address specified in **Network > IPMI**.
 The management interface prompts for login credentials.
 Refer to your IPMI device documentation to learn the default administrator account credentials.